Artem-Viveritsa/FusionJewelryToolkit/README.md

 Note: This add-in uses the Custom Feature Fusion API, which is currently in preview.
 Future Fusion 360 updates may require changes to the add-in.

-## What's new in version 0.8.0
+## What's new in version 0.8.5
-- **New Commands (Early Preview):**
-  - **SurfaceUnfold**: Unfold curved surfaces or meshes to flat 2D sketches for pattern creation
-  - **ObjectsRefold**: Refold flat patterns back onto curved surfaces with automatic body wrapping
+- **Enhanced SurfaceUnfold and ObjectsRefold:**
+  - Added support for selecting construction planes (not just XY plane) for unfolding surfaces
+  - Added X and Y offset parameters to position unfolded sketches on construction planes
   - ⚠️ **Note**: These features are experimental and in early preview stage.
 Feedback welcome!
-- **UI Improvements**: ~~All commands now organized in a dedicated "Jewelry Toolkit" custom panel for easier access.~~ Moved commands back to the Solid → Create panel from the dedicated "Jewelry Toolkit" custom toolbar panel due to UI bugs where other interface elements disappeared.
 - See [full changelog](CHANGELOG.md) for complete version history.

 ---